The high cost of a low credit score

 While a few states don’t allow companies to use an applicant’s credit score when calculating their premiums, your insurer might still be allowed to tally up an “insurance score” based on similar data in your credit report.

 You have a few options to boost a lackluster score, but the biggest factors are your payment history and outstanding debt.
-If high interest rates — like the kind on credit cards — are preventing you from reducing your debt, consider paying it all off with a low-interest loan.

 Seniors struggling with high rates